mightyweasel/themightyweaselblogcontent/README.md

 And follow my updates if you really want to.
 It's going to be a lot of minor spelling, grammar, and content modifications ;)

+In the public service we are inspired by what we can do for the canadian public, in so many other places the answer is "maybe, let's see what happens".
+Forget maybe, just do.
+But always be ready to park the plane in the hangar waiting for the right skies to fly.

 [Check out the blog on Medium](https://medium.com/the-mighty-weasel)

 ## Planned Articles